microsoft/acceleratoRs/CreditRiskPrediction/README.md

 In the data-driven credit risk prediction model, normally two types of data are taken into consideration.

-1. **Transaction data** The transaction records covering account id, transaction date, transaction amount, merchant industry, ect.
+1. **Transaction data** The transaction records cover transaction_id, account id, transaction date, transaction amount, merchant industry, ect.
 This transaction-level data could be dynamically aggregated and then provide transaction statistics and financial behavior information at account level.
 2. **Demographic and bank account information** This type of data show the characteristics of individual customer or account credit bureau, such as age, sex, income, and credit limit.
 They are static and never change or solely increment deterministically over time.

 ## Feature Engineering